minyk/morphline-mr/readme.md

 ## Introduction

-Morphlne-MR is a simple hadoop map only job for some ETLs.
+Morphlne-MR is a simple hadoop mapreduce job for some ETLs.
 It reads the input data from the Hdfs and do a morphline processing, then write files to the Hdfs.

-Morphline.conf contains all the magic.
+morphline.conf contains all the magic.
 * Read data from _attachment_body field
 * Grok the string.
 At this time, input data is splitted up to fields.
 * Each fields are mutable after grok command.